Caribbean Agricultural Liaison Officers [R205(a) – C10] – Canadian interests – Unique work situations - International Mobility Program

 For the remaining 8 Eastern Caribbean countries, a single office for the Eastern Caribbean liaison has been set up under the agreement.
 The 8 countries are

 Initially, the liaison workers not accredited by Global Affairs Canada were issued work permits exempt from labour market impact assessments (LMIAs) under paragraph R204(a) as pursuant to an international agreement.
-However, this paragraph specifically exempts agreements or arrangements concerning seasonal agricultural workers; therefore, it is not correct to issue work permits to this cohort using the LMIA exemption code T11.
+However, this paragraph specifically exempts agreements or arrangements concerning seasonal agricultural workers; therefore, it is not correct to issue work permits to this cohort using the LMIA administrative code T11.

 Liaison officers appointed to work at the Jamaican Liaison Service or the Eastern Caribbean Liaison Service offices located in various provinces across Canada qualify under this exemption.
 The officers provide social, cultural and economic benefits to Canada by working with federal and provincial governments and non-governmental organizations to support the overall welfare of agricultural workers who are vital to Canada’s food security.